 To get me out of depression – caused by the bad times at school, my father encouraged me to do archery.
 Eventually I sold my archery gear and bought a ‘ghi’ joining NORCAT Taekwon-Do club receiving instruction from Roger Priddes, overseen by Richard Cox from Norwich.
 Cox preferred a Japanese style under SEKKA or ‘South Eastern Korean Karate Association’.
 I moved to WTF (World Taekwon-Do Federation) style under SCK Lee at Jubilee Hall, Covent Garden in London.
 Eventually I joined Yoon’s Taekwon-Do Club (WTF) in South London (Clapham and Elephant & Castle).
 My motivation was simply to defend myself better, which I did on a couple of occasions in street fights, overcoming muggers.

-Master JH Yoon was allegedly a Korean champion and served for three years in the Vietnam war on the side of the Americans and the Republic of Vietnam.
-He held the rank of sergeant in the Korean Marine Corps, part of the Tiger Division.
-The author Robert Mason mentions ROKs (Republic of Koreans) in his book ‘Chickenhawk’ saying they were ‘devout killers.
-They spent their dawns beating each other up just for fun’.
-When I see men who think they are tough, I quietly smile to myself, because until you’ve met Yoon, you don’t know what tough is.
+Master JH Yoon was allegedly a Korean champion and served for three years in the Vietnam war on the side of the Americans .
+He held the rank of sergeant in the Korean Marine Corps.
+The author Robert Mason mentions ROKs (Republic of Koreans) in his book ‘Chickenhawk’ saying they were ‘devout killers and the Americans always felt reassured when they had a Korean guard’.

 Taekwon-Do teaches discipline, fitness, self-control and a positive attitude.
-It was under Yoon’s tutelage that I learned to fast.
-Go up a weight class and you have less chance of winning.
-Fasting is a great boon to health, something I do intermittently these days.
+It was under Yoon’s tutelage that I learned to fast, something I do intermittently these days.
 TKD teaches endurance and tolerance of pain.
 In one instance I completed a round of free-sparring (Jayu-Daeryon) after my arm had been broken.

 Perhaps the greatest benefit to me has been self-control.
 I’ve refrained from taking vengeance on the many bullies I’ve met (so far) and attribute my temperance to Taekwon-Do jeongsin.
-I utiliseTaekwon-Do stretching techniques in men’s yoga classes, using the attitude of a TKD instructor and some TKD training methods to help attendees develop.
+I utiliseTaekwon-Do stretching techniques in men’s yoga classes.
 We also meditate according to simple Buddhist Vipasana, even though yoga is of Hindu provenance.
-Metaphysical argument about the two systems, comes from differences of opinion regarding this.

 I have witnessed mind bending feats of skill and my perception has been challenged by Taekwon-Do masters.
 I appreciate their input and thank them for their inspiration along with other instructors and club members.